BenWeekes/agora-gstreamer/README.md

 gst-launch-1.0 -v videotestsrc pattern=ball is-live=true ! video/x-raw,format=I420,width=320,height=180,framerate=60/1 ! queue ! fakesink

 ## Build and install agora gstreamer plugins
-   After installing the libraries above on your Ubuntu system
+   After installing the libraries above on your Ubuntu system you can build the latest Intel version (or ARM if required)
    Clone this repo using git clone

    cd agora-gstreamer/build
   ./build_all_4.2.30.sh   # build latest version  (or ARM if required)